maxharlow/reconcile/README.md

 #### `terms-to-urls`

-Search Google for a term, and retrieve the URLs of the results.
+Use Google to take a list of terms, and retrieve the URLs for each of the results.

 Parameters:
 * `termField` Term column.